DONAVON FRANKENREITER w/ Christina Holmes at Domino Room ~ Presented by ActionDeniro Productions

 Cost: $22 presale / $27 door

-Donavon Frankenreiter ~ has been writing, recording and touring his music for 20 years.
-With over a dozen full-length record releases and hundreds of songs written, the traveling troubadour has become beacon for funkified jams, stylish stomps and feel-good grooves.
+Donavon Frankenreiter ~ has been writing, recording, and touring his music for 20 years.
+With over a dozen full-length record releases and hundreds of songs written, the traveling troubadour has become a beacon for funkified jams, stylish stomps, and feel-good grooves.
 From his surf-inspired serenades to classic blues-rooted funk, the Donavon is always evolving.
 It would seem he’s just getting started…

 With the creative mojo flowing and growing, Donavon decided to keep on the gas.
 In July 2019, he released a new album aptly titled “Bass & Drum Tracks”.
 Comprised of 16 songs (13 of his most beloved, classic tracks and 3 news ones) this assemblage of stripped-down jams gives the world a whole new way to get down, get creative and get into some good ol’ fashion Frankenreiter fun.

-To celebrate this new selection of tunes, Donavon will be promoting the release of the album and the new songs by performing it LIVE on their upcoming tours.
-Like usual, he plans to go worldwide for months at a time.
+To celebrate this new selection of tunes, Donavon will be promoting the release of the album and the new songs by performing them LIVE on their upcoming tours.
+As usual, he plans to go worldwide for months at a time.
 Only this time, Donavon is bringing his love for vinyl records out on the road like never before…

 “We love vinyl records so much and are complete addicts when it comes to vintage players… that’s how this whole idea came to me”, beams Donavon.
 “I thought, why can’t we make an album available where people can jam along to it and we can also play to it LIVE too?